-Canvas and CAMS: Criswell College uses Canvas as its web-based learning tool and CAMS for student data.
+Canvas and SONIS: Criswell College uses Canvas as its web-based learning tool and SONIS for student data.
 Students needing assistance with Canvas should contact the Canvas Help Support line at (844) 358-6140.
-Tech support is available at this number twenty-four hours a day.
-Students needing help with CAMS should contact the Campus Software Manager at bstifle@criswell.edu.
+Tech support is available at this number, twenty-four hours a day.
+Students needing help with SONIS should contact the Campus Software Manager at <a href="mailto:studentscale.google.g available to Criswell students.
+Appointments are scheduled through the Dean of Students, at deanofstudents@criswell.edu.

 Student Services: The Student Services Office exists to foster and encourage success in all areas of life-physical, intellectual, spiritual, social, and emotional.
 Students are encouraged to reach out for assistance by contacting the office at 214.818.1332 or studentservices@criswell.edu.
-Pastoral and certified counseling services are also available to Criswell students.
-Appointments are scheduled through the Dean of Students Jeff Campbell, at jcampbell@criswell.edu.
+Pastoral and certified counseling services are also